 There is no charge for staying in Obadiah, but we do require that you work in the press and/or food service for each weekday that you stay in Obadiah and campus is open for business.
-If the Lord leads you to give a donation to BSF, you may make the donation online or the volunteer coordinator can furnish you with an envelope to do so, on-campus.
+If the Lord leads you to give a donation to BSF, you may make a donation online or the volunteer coordinator can furnish you with an envelope to do so, on-campus.

-Reservations are scheduled on a first-come, first-serve basis.
-Any one group may reserve up to four units at one time.
+Reservations are scheduled on a first-come, first-serve basis for volunteers traveling more than 60 miles to serve.
 Units must be reserved on the basis of serving a minimum of two days and staying two nights (September through May) or a full week of serving Monday through Friday (June through August).

 To maintain a clean and quiet community, pets and smoking are not permitted in the units.
 Before departure, volunteers are responsible for cleaning their units.

 Effective September 1, 2018, the following policy changes will be established for guests in Obadiah.
 These are necessary to protect our hospitality and plant staff from working weekends to post-check and prepare rooms for same-day departures and arrivals.
 We want to make your experience here as enjoyable and loving as possible.

 - All Obadiah check-ins will occur after 2 p.m.
 Sunday through Thursday, for those staying less than a week

 - Those who will be staying a week or longer may check in Friday after 6 p.m.

 - All Obadiah check-outs will occur before 9 a.m.